 - We are currently participating in a tri-organizational workgroup to help identify and inform the development of interventions to reduce burnout and improve professional fulfillment among Academy members.

 - Published a position statement opposing direct access to physical therapy.
 For patients to receive the most thorough and appropriately designed treatment plan, a physician’s diagnosis should be required before patients receive physical therapy.

-- Developed consensus standards for the qualifications of rehabilitation physicians and medical directors in IRFs.
+- Worked on developing consensus standards for the qualifications of rehabilitation physicians and medical directors in IRFs.